About Your Surgery

 In a total abdominal hysterectomy, your uterus and cervix will be removed.
 You may be having a hysterectomy because you have uterine, cervical, or ovarian cancer, uterine fibroids, endometriosis, heavy vaginal bleeding, or pelvic pain.
 Your doctor will explain why you’re having the surgery.

-Your gynecological system includes your ovaries, fallopian tubes, uterus, cervix, and vagina.
+Your reproductive system includes your ovaries, fallopian tubes, uterus, cervix, and vagina (see Figure 1).
 Your uterus is located in your lower abdomen (belly) between your bladder and rectum.
-The lower narrow end of the uterus is called the cervix (see Figure 1).
+The lower narrow end of the uterus is called the cervix.
 Your ovaries and fallopian tubes are attached to your uterus.

 There are different types of surgeries, depending on what your doctor is treating.
 You may have a combination of surgeries at the same time.
 Your doctor will talk with you about the gynecologic surgery you’re having.